Data Retention

 Outlook (Email)

-Tools will help users organize and retain important email while ensuring the University meets legal and public records requirements.
+Features will help users organize and retain important email while ensuring the University meets legal and public records requirements.

 • Users may archive messages or folders to organize email they wish to keep.
 (Effective May 11, 2026)